Samuel-gif291/Mini-Project-1-Source_Code/README.md

 def truncateString(size, string):
     '''
-        This function truncates a string that is over 61 characters in length.
+        This function truncates a string according to size specification.
         Input: string to be manipulated. size indicates the limit for string.
         Returns: a string of with length <= size
     '''